lmakhurubetshi2-hub/Bright-Car-Sales-Analysis/README.md

 3. **Analysis**:
    - Aggregated unit counts by make/model/trim, by geography, by condition.
    - Calculated min/max/average sale price by model or body type.
-   - Identified trends over time.
+   - Identified trends over time (if date field available).
 4. **Presentation**: Generated summary tables and visualisations (charts) to show key findings, e.g., top selling models, price distribution, regional differences.
 5. **Insights**: Derived business-relevant observations such as which segments are under-/over-performing, how condition affects price, where inventory may need adjustment.